Doppler shift or spectroscopic displacement

 But even the today used electronic spectroscopes are that simple devices that every layman can understand the principle: you only need a rotating prism and a photodiode (or a prism/rotating mirror and photodiode)!
 Parts which cost less than a dollar!
 And available in the fifteeths(germanium transistors were incredibly sensitive photodiodes/phototransistors e.g. OC71) and sixteeths (silicium photodiodes) of last century.
 Photocells and selen cells were available even earlier, in the thirteeth of last century, they allowed actors to speak in sound film.
 (Actually spectroscopes are build today a little bit different, even simpler, but the principle stays absolutely the same.
 CCD rows or CMOS rows or high resolution camera chips simplify the design drastically...)

 But now again this is an example how certain scientists obviously worked.
 This shift of the spectral lines was very early detected, around 1910(actually already in 19ths century, see above).
-But since these scientists knew nothing about the wobbling of the stars (and perhaps because everyone would have said they're crazy) they obviously suppressed halve of their measurements: it could not be what must not be.
+But since these scientists knew nothing about the wobbling of the stars (and perhaps because everyone would have said they're crazy) they obviously suppressed halve of their measurements: 'Because what may not be, cannot be'.
 They decided there is only a red shift*: the starting point of the whole Bigbang-theory !
 The blue shift part of their measurements they did suppress.
 Actually there were from time to time in later years always news from different researchers that they measured instead of the red-shift a blue-shift, but that was misinterpreted as 'different shifts depending on the direction' or as mismeasurements or....

 To state it clearly: since nearly 200 years these maesurements could have been accomplished!